 Hypnosis or hypnotherapy, what’s the difference?

-When Many people become confused as the terms hypnosis and hypnotherapy seem to be used interchangeably.
+Many people become confused as the terms hypnosis and hypnotherapy seem to be used interchangeably in modern times.
 All of us experience trance states during the course of our daily lives, even the act of going to to sleep involves drifting through various levels of trance states.
 Hypnosis is similar to this and in a sense can be seen as the deliberate induction of a trance state.
 Whilst these trance or hypnotic experiences may not involve the use of external or internal suggestion, trance can be in itself a healing state of being.
 When experiencing such a trance or hypnotic, the conscious or aware part of your mind becomes less prominent and the subconscious mind more readily accepts new ideas.

 Hypnotherapy involves the deliberate induction of a trance state with a view to achieving specific therapeutic outcomes.
 Suggestions and ideas can be directed at the subconscious mind influencing subconscious processes and programming.
 In a way, hypnotherapy is an effective way of making contact with our inner or unconscious self allowing us to make changes to the way we think, act and react.

 Hypnotherapy uses the hypnotic state in a therapeutic framework to you improve your life, change unwanted habits or behaviours and reduce stress and anxiety.
 Hypnotherapy is also widely used for medical, psychological and emotional concerns, such as helping reduce pain, dealing with trauma, reducing symptoms of functional disorders, anaesthesia and to improve general well-being.

 Hypnotherapy is a client centred, solution-focused approach to therapy